AnyDSL/MimIR/docs/README.md

 </table>

 **MimIR** is a pure, graph-based, higher-order intermediate representation rooted in the **Calculus of Constructions**.
-Terms, types, and type-level computations all live in the same program graph as ordinary expressions.
 MimIR provides:

 - **Dependent types**, **parametric polymorphism**, and **higher-order functions** out of the box